DanielSchwager/GENCG.H2101_2/readmeday5.md

 ## Prototype

 I started to create a Prototype which works like my Concept.
-Thet means it splits the Image in four Rows and then uses a random Picture for each part.
+That means it splits the Image in four Rows and then uses a random Picture for each part.
 Since my library consists of only 17 images, it can happen that an image is used several times.

 {% raw %}